Korean State Railway: The 21st century: Reconnecting Korea

+The Koreas agreed to reconnect and modernize their road and railroad networks at the April 2018 inter-Korean summit.
+Inter-Korean teams inspected North Korean railroads from November 30 to December 17; the railroads were found to be in poor condition.
+The Gyeongui Line was inspected from November 30 to December 5, and the Kumgangsan Chongnyon Line from December 8 to 17.
+The inspections could only proceed after the UN granted exemptions to sanctions at the end of November; American approval followed on December 21.
+A groundbreaking ceremony for the railroad and road project was held in Kaesŏng on December 26 with each country sending 100 attendees.

 Organisation

 The Korean State Railway is the operating arm of the North Korean Ministry of Railways.
 It is divided into five Regional Bureaus: P'yŏngyang, Kaech'ŏn, Hamhŭng, Ch'ŏngjin, and Sariwŏn.

 Also subordinate to the Railway Ministry are five major industrial concerns: the Kim Chong-t'ae Electric Locomotive Works in P'yŏngyang, the 4 June Rolling Stock Works in Wŏnsan, the Ch'ŏngjin Railway Factory, the 7.6 Vehicle Parts Factory and the Pyongyang Rolling Stock Repair Works.
 Of these, the Kim Chong-t'ae Works and the 4 June Works are by far the most important.

 There are four research institutes subordinate to the Railway Ministry for scientific research, design review, and the exploration of new technologies for the design and production of rolling stock (the P'yŏngyang Railway University, also subordinate to the Ministry, also takes part in design work and design review), and product inspection; inspection of the products of the factories is also undertaken by the national quality inspection board.

 The Railway Ministry also operates a network of sports clubs throughout the country, in sports such as football, basketball, volleyball, tennis, and ice hockey.
 The Kigwancha Sports Club belongs to the Railway Ministry, which fields teams in the country's top-level basketball, volleyball, and football leagues; in football, the top men's club, based in Sinŭiju, won five national championships between 1996 and 2000 in the DPR Korea League, and took part in the 2017 AFC Cup.
 The Railway Ministry's top ice hockey club, P'yŏngyang Ch'ŏldo, or "P'yŏngch'ŏl" for short, is one of the most successful clubs in the country, having won the national championship at least eleven times since 1997.